siva-sundar/the-frontend-interview/README.md

 # The Frontend Interview

-This repo contains a collection of topics which are frequently asked in a Frontend interview (for Entry level, Mid-senior level and Senior level).
+This repo contains a collection of topics which are frequently asked in a Frontend interview (suitable for **Entry level, Mid-senior level and Senior level**).
 The questions/topics are categorized based on different areas.

 **Some questions might be interrelated and don't follow a specific order.**